renxiawang/spatialdb/README.md

-CSCI 585 Course Project - Spatial Database Application
+Database Systems Course Project - Spatial Database Application
 =========

 An application that queries a spatial database with Graphical Query Language.
 The application allows the users to select spatial attributes for spatial queries (e.g. selection from a map).